 Within the crowd, malice appears as duty, honor, order and justice.
 To reside in the crowd is to be deceived; the only question is how much.

 Any time you surrender your decision-making to outsiders, you are making an error.
 (And yes, that means that authority is fundamentally a scam.)

-The more intimidated you are, the less your better functions operate.
+The more intimidated you are, the less your better functions can operate.

 Moral courage is far, far more important than physical courage.

 The mob is the enemy of what’s best in you.
 Separate from it at the first opportunity.

 Civilization is not a function of systems, it’s a function of what’s in us.
 We are the primaries; all systems, good, bad or indifferent, are derivatives.